IBMStreams/streamsx.jmxclients/streams-metric-exporter/dashboards/README.md

 These were created using Grafana version 4.6.2 Docker Image

+These dashboard files can also be pointed to by a Grafana 5 dashboard provisioning file.

 The dashboards included are just samples.
 The Streams Metric Exporter solution captures all of the metrics in Prometheus, thus allowing dashboards to be created that focus on different aspects of IBM Streams and different users.
 Possibilities include:

 * Domain summarization